ishanpurohit/aws-app-one/README.md

 - **Application / Compute Layer**
   - Represents the workload interacting with Amazon Neptune Database.
-  - The solution is compute-service agnostic and does not mandate a specific AWS compute platform.

 - **Amazon Neptune Database**
   - Acts as the operational graph datastore.